-In between are area-source detectors, like MethaneSAT.
-This newly emerging type of instrument has a much wider field of view than a point-source system, and a much lower detection threshold (meaning more sensitive) and higher spatial granularity (meaning it collects more detailed data at higher resolution) compared to a global mapper.
+MethaneSAT represents a new approach.
+It has a much wider field of view and much higher precision (meaning it’s more sensitive) than a point-source system, and a much lower detection threshold and higher spatial resolution compared to a global mapper.

 |System Description Item||MethaneSAT||TROPOMI|